 Yellowstone’s hot springs

-There are different kinds of hot springs at Yellowstone National Park, Old Faithful is one and Grand Prismatic Spring is one.
-Old Faithful is another.
+Of the many different kinds of hot springs at Yellowstone National Park, Old Faithful is one and Grand Prismatic Spring is another.
 Both result from groundwater that has been heated by molten magma and risen to the surface.
 In the case of Old Faithful, however, the hot water encounters blockages on its way up.
 This produces the famous geyser’s explosive eruption of steam.

-By contrast, the Grand Prismatic Spring is produced by hot water that rises to the surface through cracks in the earth’s crust.
-This allows for a continual flow of water that rises, cools and falls to the earth only to rise again.
+The Grand Prismatic Spring, however, is produced by hot water that rises to the surface through cracks in the earth’s crust.
+This allows for a continual flow of water that rises, cools and falls back to the earth only to rise again.
 As a result, the vapors stay close to the earth, roiling slowly around the molten rock.

 Grand Prismatic Spring